daarnolducsd/ep5book/docs/01-week1.md

 <p class="caption">(\#fig:spurious)Example of a Spurious Correlation from tylervigen.com</p>
 </div>

 While spurious correlations can be interesting and fun, if we need to decide whether a given policy should be implemented, we need to understand how it causally impacts an individual's outcomes.
 To see why, let's imagine a high school is trying to decide whether to invest in a new after-school program designed to help students with standardized tests.
 Currently, they do not have such a program on campus, but they know some of their students attend programs offered outside the school.
-To try and understand the benefits of such a program program, the school decides to use data to see if those who attended standardized test prep programs outperformed students who did not.
+To try and understand the benefits of such a program, the school decides to use data to see if those who attended standardized test prep programs outperformed students who did not.

 The school finds those who attended the test prep programs score much higher on standardized tests than those who didn't.
 Does this mean the test prep program works and the school should invest in one?